ferdouseO/godot-appodeal-android-plugin/README.md

 [![buymeacoffee](https://img.shields.io/badge/Buy%20me%20a-coffee-yellow?style=for-the-badge&logo=buymeacoffee)](https://coff.ee/ferdouse_o)

-Your support helps us continue to improve and maintain this plugin.
-Thank you for being a part of our community!
+Your support helps continue to improve and maintain this plugin.
+Thank you for being a part of this development!